JanMalch/ngx-material-table-mediator/README.md

 ## `BasicTableMediator`

-You can also use the `BasicTableMediator`, which takes the fetch function and and fetchPayload as constructor parameters.
+You can also use the `BasicTableMediator`, which takes the fetch function and and trigger as constructor parameters.
 This is useful for simple mediators and makes creating subclasses unnecessary.

 ```typescript